 Proof.
-Assume that there is an algorithm that can handle f=n/2 many failures.
-We partition the set of all nodes into two sets N,N' both containing n/2 many nodes.
-Let us look at three different selection of input values: In $V_0$ all nodes start with 0.
-In $V_1$ all nodes start with 1.
-In $V{\rm half}$ all nodes in N' start with 1.
+Assume that there is an algorithm that can handle f = n/2 many failures.
+We partition the set of all nodes into two sets N, N' both containing n/2 many nodes.
+Let us look at three different selection of input values: In V_0 all nodes start with 0.
+In V_1 all nodes start with 1.
+In V{half} all nodes in N start with 0, and all nodes in N' start with 1.

-Assume that nodes start with $V{\rm half}$ .
+Assume that nodes start with V{half} .
 Since the algorithm must solve consensus independent of the scheduling of the messages, we study the scenario where all messages sent from nodes in N to nodes in N' (or vice versa) are heavily delayed.
-Note that the nodes in N cannot determine if they started with $V_0$ or $V{\rm half}$ .
-Analogously, the nodes in N' cannot determine if they started in $V_1$ or $V{\rm half}$ .
-Hence, if the algorithm terminates before any message from the other set is received, N must decide for 0 and N' must decide for 1 (to satisfy the validity requirement, as they could have started with $V_0$ respectively $V_1$ ).
+Note that the nodes in N cannot determine if they started with V_0 or V{half} .
+Analogously, the nodes in N' cannot determine if they started in V_1 or V{half} .
+Hence, if the algorithm terminates before any message from the other set is received, N must decide for 0 and N' must decide for 1 (to satisfy the validity requirement, as they could have started with V_0 respectively V_1).
 Therefore, the algorithm would fail to reach agreement.

 The only possibility to overcome this problem is to wait for at least one message sent from a node of the other set.
-However, as f=n/2 many nodes can crash, the entire other set could have crashed before they sent any message.
+However, as f = n/2 many nodes can crash, the entire other set could have crashed before they sent any message.
 In that case, the algorithm would wait forever and therefore not satisfy the termination requirement.